Dealing with Natural Capital

 Yell Market was launched as the “Recovery Department Store” in December 2011, in the wake of the Great East Japan Earthquake.
 It currently serves as a shopping platform under the concept of “shopping is cheering,” and supports ethical products that give consideration to people, society, local areas, and the environment.

-Response to External Evaluation Agencies
+Response to Third-party Verification and External Evaluation Agencies

 Information Disclosure to CDP